YosysHQ/yosys/docs/source/getting_started/installation.rst

 ``frontends/``
    This directory contains a subdirectory for each of the frontend modules.

-``guidelines/``
-   Contains developer guidelines, including the code of conduct and coding style guide.

 ``kernel/``
    This directory contains all the core functionality of Yosys.
 This includes the functions and definitions for working with the RTLIL data structures